Baldwin the Eagle

-Baldwin the Eagle is brought to life by an anonymous team of Boston College students that are chosen by audition.
-Previous Baldwins, now retired, include Tommy Mazza, David Sullivan, Jonathan Shen, Andre Glascock, Ben Yoch.

 Live birds-of-prey

 The "Eagles" nickname stuck.
 Soon a pair of golden eagles from Texas and New Mexico were given to the college as gifts.
 However, one escaped and the other broke its beak trying.
 For the next four years, the official "mascot" was a stuffed golden eagle located in the athletic offices.

 In 1961, another attempt was made at a live mascot when the college adopted a 10-month-old golden eagle named "Margo" (so named because the team colors are maroon and gold).
 Margo lived at the Franklin Park Zoo and was brought to all home games for several years until dying of a virus early in the 1966 season.

 In 2013, new athletic director Brad Bates brought back the live eagle tradition, bringing in an eagle during half time of football games.
 After a fan contest to decide what to call the Eagle, it was named "Welles" after Welles Crowther, the hero who died helping others during the September 11 attacks; a BC alum.
 Welles made sparing appearances in 2013 and 2014, sometimes not being able to attend the games due to inclement weather, late start times, etc.